Azure/azure-webpubsub/docs/references/pubsub-websocket-protobuf-subprotocol.md

 Currently, WebPubSub Service only support [proto3](https://developers.google.com/protocol-buffers/docs/proto3).

+You can download [protobuf-subprotocol.proto](./protobuf-subprotocol.proto) and generate clients in different languages.

 ### Permissions

 As you may have noticed when we describe the PubSub WebSocket clients, that a client can publish to other clients only when it is *authorized* to.
 The `role`s of the client determines the *initial* permissions the client have: